Advising people fleeing domestic abuse

 - they intend to make an application to stay permanently in the UK under the domestic violence rule.

 The three-month leave period is known as the Migrant Victims of Domestic Abuse Concession (MVDAC) and is intended to give that person enough time to make an application for indefinite leave to remain under the domestic violence rule.
-A survivor/victim should always get immigration advice from a OISC registered adviser before applying for MVDAC as it does not mean that a grant of indefinite leave under the domestic violence rule will automatically follow.
+A survivor/victim should always get immigration advice from a IAA registered adviser before applying for MVDAC as it does not mean that a grant of indefinite leave under the domestic violence rule will automatically follow.

 For housing and homelessness services: